pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Application sequence
 --------------------

-The fundamental concern here is to accomplish perfect accuracy when propagating the events of an application, so that events are not missed, duplicated, or jumbled.
+The fundamental concern here is to propagate the events of an application without events being missed, duplicated, or jumbled.

 The events of an application sequence could be sequenced with either timestamps or integers.
 Sequencing the application events